NAL-i5K/genomics-workspace/sphinx_doc/setup_guide_macos.rst

 Setup Guide (MacOS)
 ===================

-This setup guide is tested in MacOS Sierra (10.12.6) with django 1.8.12.
+This setup guide is tested in MacOS Sierra (10.12) and MacOS High Sierra (10.13), but it should also work on all recent MacOS versions.

 Note: The following variables may be used in path names; substitute as appropriate::